|

 This seems like you are attacking me because you don't like guns and I do.
 You aren't looking at or asking for my 'shades of grey' on the subject.
 If you can't look at something that changes from instance to instance, and accept that different outcomes might be better in those different instances, then stop arguing now, because it will get neither of us anywhere.

-_________________ Napalm loves the little children, all the little children of the world,
+Napalm loves the little children, all the little children of the world,

 Red and Yellow, Black and White